Offshore oil rigs: Life and challenges

 Salaries and Benefits

-Amidst this packed timetable, dedicated slots for rest and interaction with family and colleagues are pivotal for both mental and emotional well-being.
+Amidst this packed timetable, dedicated slots for rest and interaction with family and colleagues are key for both mental and emotional well-being.

 A world apart: Transportation and connectivity